adln/Chrome-URL-Share/README.md

 # Chrome-URL-Share
 Chrome extension for easily sharing URLs with smartphone via QR Code.

+# Download
+Click here to download the .crx file

+# Installation
+To install the extension, juste drag the .crx file and then drop it into chrome.

 # How to use:
 1 - Click on the button next to the URL bar on the top of the browser